-Our credit agreements originally provided for a \$1.2 billion term loan B credit facility (Tranche B Term Loan Facility) and currently include a \$300.0 million uncommitted incremental term loan facility.
+Our credit agreements originally provided for a \$1.2 billion term loan B credit facility ("Tranche B Term Loan Facility") and currently include a \$300.0 million uncommitted incremental term loan facility.
 Additionally, our credit agreements previously provided for a \$500.0 million ABL Facility that was paid off and terminated in June 2022.

-In June 2022, we amended and restated our existing credit agreements (Amended Credit Agreement) that resulted in a new term loan facility in an aggregate principal amount of \$750 million (Tranche A Term Loan Facility), a new \$1.25 billion revolving facility (Revolving Facility), the termination of the former ABL Facility, and replacement of all LIBOR interest rate provisions with SOFR provisions.
+In June 2022, we amended and restated our existing credit agreements ("Amended Credit Agreement") that resulted in a new term loan facility in an aggregate principal amount of \$750 million (Tranche A Term Loan Facility), a new \$1.25 billion revolving facility ("Revolving Facility"), the termination of the former ABL Facility, and replacement of all LIBOR interest rate provisions with SOFR provisions.
 Proceeds received from the Tranche A Term Loan Facility were used to repay the total existing outstanding balance on our former ABL Facility and to make a \$250 million voluntary prepayment on the Tranche B Term Loan Facility, with the remaining funds used for future general corporate purposes.
 As a result of these prepayments, we wrote off \$3.5 million of original issue discount and capitalized debt issuance costs during the second quarter of 2022 as a loss on extinguishment of debt.
-The Revolving Facility was unfunded at closing.
+The new Revolving Facility was unfunded at closing.

-As of March 31, 2024, there was \$530 million outstanding under the Tranche B Term Loan Facility, \$740.6 million outstanding under the Tranche A Term Loan Facility, and \$150 million of funded Revolving Facility borrowings, leaving \$1,099.2 million of unused capacity, net of outstanding letters of credit.
+As of June 30, 2024, there was \$530 million outstanding under the Tranche B Term Loan Facility, \$735.9 million outstanding under the Tranche A Term Loan Facility, and \$150 million of funded Revolving Facility borrowings, leaving \$1,099.2 million of unused capacity, net of outstanding letters of credit.
 Our Tranche B Term Loan Facility bears interest at rates based on either a base rate plus an applicable margin of 0.75% or adjusted SOFR rate plus an applicable margin of 1.75%, subject to a SOFR floor of 0.0%.
 Beginning on January 1, 2023, the Tranche A Term Loan Facility and Revolving Facility bear interest at a rate based on adjusted SOFR plus an applicable margin between 1.25% and 1.75%, based on our total leverage ratio and subject to a SOFR floor of 0.0%.
-At March 31, 2024, the interest rates for the Tranche A Term Loan Facility, Revolving Facility, and Tranche B Term Loan Facility were 6.93%, 6.93%, and 7.18%, respectively.
+At June 30, 2024, the interest rates for the Tranche A Term Loan Facility, Revolving Facility, and Tranche B Term Loan Facility were 6.90%, 6.90%, and 7.18%, respectively.
 See Note 4, "Derivative Instruments and Hedging Activities" and Item 7A of the Annual report on Form 10-K for further information on interest rate swaps, which help to reduce our borrowing costs.

-The Tranche B Term Loan Facility matures on December 13, 2026, while the Tranche A Term Loan Facility and Revolving Facility mature on June 29, 2027.
+Prior to the Tranche B Term Loan Facility extension discussed in Note 16, "Subsequent Events", as of June 30, 2024, the Tranche B Term Loan Facility matures on December 13, 2026, while the Tranche A Term Loan Facility and Revolving Facility mature on June 29, 2027.
 The Tranche A Term Loan Facility is repayable in installments due at the end of each quarter commencing September 2023.
-Payments on the Revolving Facility are not due until 2027.
-The aggregate debt repayments required on these facilities is as follows:
+Maturities of the Company's Tranche A Term Loan Facility, Tranche B Term Loan Facility, and Revolving Facility outstanding on June 30, 2024, are as follows:

-2024 \$ 28,125
+2024 \$ 23,438

 2025 46,875

 2026 595,625

 2027 750,000

-Total \$ 1,420,625
+Total \$ 1,415,938